 On one peculiar day during one of his duel battles, an inconspicuous spirit called Astral appears before him.

-Along their journey, the two crosses paths with a mysterious young boy named Kite Tenjo, who is apparently also collecting the Number cards.
+Along their journey, the two crosses paths with a mysterious young boy named Kaito Tenjo, who is apparently also collecting the Number cards.

 The two soon find themselves entering the World Duel Carnival Tournament.

-Rio Kastle is introduced into the show as Shark's younger twin sister.
+Rio Kamishiro is introduced into the show as Ryoga's younger twin sister.
 Initially, Rio is portrayed to be more of a polite girl with charming looks and great athleticism.
 She is later shown to be quite irritable, stern and even to a point, annoying.
 Her favorite card is the Number 103: Ragnazero which she later upgraded into Ragnafinity.